tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/02_these_keys.rst

     Shut up, will you.

-    See over there? |HERO| was in my cell.
+    See over there? |INMATE| was in my cell.
 Gets out today.
-    |HERO| will take them for a while.
+    |INMATE| will take them for a while.

     Then you can shut up.

 [WIFE]_

-    Well then |HERO| can have them.
+    Well then |INMATE| can have them.
-    And |HERO| had better not turn up at my door, either.
+    And |INMATE| had better not turn up at my door, either.
     I don't want any more of your prison mates hanging around.